 I sincerely hope you make the effort to explore some of the islands many treasures in the event you become bored from lazing around a pool everyday.

-Please be courteous to the Balinese people whose names appear in this e-book.
+Please be courteous to the Balinese people whose names appear in this guide.
 You will get a good deal without being rude and more likely to be treated with respect if it’s reciprocal.

 Respect the Balinese daily rituals of their offerings to the gods, their culture and religious beliefs, particularly when you come across a cremation or on entering a temple.